 Rules for Investing Through an LLC

-When you invest through an LLC, you need to be aware of a few IRS (internal revenue service) rules:
+The rules for investing through an LLC are well-defined and, as such, easy to follow.
+When you invest through an LLC, you need to be aware of a few IRS (Internal Revenue Service) rules:

 - Your IRA must be the sole owner of the LLC.
 This means that you cannot have any personal ownership of the LLC.